 In general, include distributions from a traditional IRA in your gross income in the year you receive them.
-A traditional IRA is any IRA that is not a Roth, SIMPLE, or education IRA.
-Exceptions to the general rule are rollovers and tax-free withdrawals of contributions, and the return of nondeductible contributions.
-These exceptions are discussed in Publication 590.
+A traditional IRA is any IRA that is not a Roth or SIMPLE IRA.
+Exceptions to the general rule are rollovers and tax-free withdrawals of contributions, and the return of nondeductible contributions discussed in Publication 590.

-If you made nondeductible contributions to a traditional IRA, you must file Form 8606.
+If you made nondeductible contributions to a traditional IRA, you must file Form 8606, Nondeductible IRAs and Coverdell ESAs.
 If you do not file Form 8606 with your return, you may have to pay a \$50 penalty.
-Also, when you make withdrawals from your traditional IRA, the amounts will be taxed unless you can show, with satisfactory evidence, that nondeductible contributions were made.
+Also, when you receive distributions from your traditional IRA, the amounts will be taxed unless you can show, with satisfactory evidence, that nondeductible contributions were made.